Are you wondering if you should exercise while trying to conceive?

 Is it safe to exercise while trying to conceive?

-Not only is it safe to exercise while trying to conceive, it can be beneficial for fertility.
+Not only is it safe to exercise while trying to conceive, but it can also be beneficial for fertility.

 That’s because regular exercise can reduce your risk of obesity, metabolic disease, and improve your cardiovascular health.
 All of these things can: